 - Considerations for LGBT people in hospice care

 - Understanding older LGBT populations in the criminal justice system and how their needs may be supported.

 - LGBTQ+ legal clinic, to teach the law of discrimination

 Keynote Speaker: Dr. Joe Kort Renowned psychotherapist, coach, and author of several best-selling titles including:

 10 smart things gay men can do to improve their lives, 2nd edition

-Dr. Kort, Ph.D., MSW, MA, is the founder of Center of Relationship and Sexual Health and is in the process of becoming a certified transgender therapist through the World Professional Association for Transgender Health (WPATH.org).
-WPATH is the standard of care for transgender medical and mental healthcare.
+Dr. Kort, Ph.D., MSW, MA, is the founder of Center for Relationship and Sexual Health and is in the process of becoming a certified transgender therapist through the World Professional Association for Transgender Health (WPATH.org).
+WPATH is the standard of care for transgender medical and mental health care.

 He is also an expert contributor to Huffington Post and Psychology Today and has written numerous articles on relationships.

 About MAJOR!
 MAJOR! explores the life and campaigns of Miss Major Griffin-Gracy, a formerly incarcerated Black transgender elder and activist who has been fighting for the rights of trans women of color for over 40 years.